 Are they the type to command others and ask them to follow instructions?
 Or are they able to manage a team harmoniously?

-Teamwork is the key to success for any organisation, and just because a good idea came out of your head does not mean you will have an upper hand in the company.
+Teamwork is the key to success for any organization, and just because a good idea came out of your head does not mean you will have an upper hand in the company.

-If your candidate is aware of this, he will make a better team player, and be a good fit in your company.
+If your candidate is aware of this, he will make a better team player and a good fit in your company.

 4. Describe a project that you had to work on for an extended period of time and how you stayed engaged?